 It is merely stating the facts to say that our historic record of Royal Patronage is considerably more prestigious than many of our critics can claim for their Orders.
 Yet we have never accepted those critics’ “club”, their attempted control over us, or their legitimacy.
 This is the reason why today, acting from their own personal interests, they regard us as a threat to their positions and seek to brief against us.

 We should note that a number of the individuals who are now opposing us were not always so unfriendly towards San Luigi.
-In 2010, pressure was being placed on H.M. the Omukama from these very people to recognize as the heir to San Luigi none other than Mgr.
+In 2010, pressure was being placed on H.M. the Omukama from some of these very people to recognize as the heir to San Luigi none other than Mgr.
 Serge Thériault, concerning whose false claims we have written elsewhere.
 We may take it that had this recognition been granted, the reaction would have been quite different.

-Since it would appear that these individuals, whose identities, we should repeat, are known to us, are in need of a strong warning, let us inform them of the position.
-If they should decide not to desist from these activities, their correspondence will be made public (without anonymity next time) and their activities exposed to full public view.
-They are similarly warned that while the Abbey-Principality does not believe in taking any action that would censor general criticism of our organization or aspects of its history within the normal bounds of debate, any suggestion that individuals presently associated with us are participating in fraud is likely to be readily actionable at law.
+While the Abbey-Principality does not believe in taking any action that would censor general criticism of our organization or aspects of its history within the normal bounds of debate, any suggestion that individuals presently associated with us are participating in fraud is likely to be readily actionable at law.
 The Abbey-Principality continues to retain legal representation, as it has done from the outset, and our patience with what has amounted to a hate campaign against us can only be extremely limited.